Le4kno3/Solidity-Contracts/Level 3 Projects/contract-L3C01/tutorials/tutorial-2/README.md

+## Introduction

+This contract fetches a random number between 0 to 100 using the **WolframAlpha formula** via the Provable Oracle.
+After you call the getRandomNumber() function, the Provable Oracle sends the execution flow to the Provable servers and the server then fetches a random number between 0 and 100.
+After fetching the random number, the execution flow returns back to the contract, the Provable servers call the contract's `__callback()` function.
+(You can see this in the etherscan transactions also)

 ## Instructions

 - To run `example1.sol` you will need some ether on either ethereum testnet like Ropsten or Goerli, or in mainnet.